coolaj86/uuidv7/README.md

 ## By the Bits

+There are 128 bits total: \
+48 time and 80 random, with 4 version and 2 variant bits substituted

 ```text
    48 time         4ver, 12ra   2var, 14rb        random b
 019212d3-87f4    -    7d25    -    902e    -    b8d39fe07f08